ayushmak7/ActiveDirectoryHomeLab/README.md

      11. Choose “Network Address Translation (NAT)” → Click Next.
      12. Select NAT on Adapter 1 (NAT Interface - **Internet**) → Click Next.
      13. Click Finish and Start the service when prompted.
-- ✅ Now, the Domain Controller acts as a NAT router for the internal network.
+- ✅Now, the Domain Controller acts as a NAT router for the internal network.
+Routing and Remote Access (RAS) NAT -> Enables Windows 10 clients to access the internet via the DC.

 8. Set up **DHCP** on Windows Server19 (DC):
      1. Install DHCP using Server Manager: Open Server Manager → Manage → Add Roles and Features.